string-o-matic/string-o-matic/README.md

 - [ ] Handle or reject control characters
 - [ ] Handle or reject RTL characters
 - [ ] Handle or reject emoji
+- [ ] Optional live/on submit toggle
+- [ ] Mandatory on submit for slow async steps (e.g. BCrypt)
+- [ ] Support for server-side steps (e.g. SCrypt, minification) with security warning
+- [ ] Link to references for encryption steps, encourage best practice

 ### To do: Other